 Why listen to me?

-Because Equal Value Thinking isn’t theory.
-It’s lived experience.
+Equal Value Thinking isn’t theory.
+It’s MY lived experience.

 I’m autistic.
 I see patterns, problems, and solutions differently - often faster and sharper than most people expect.
 It is a significant advantage.